DataBiosphere/azul/README.md

 Having only read access implies that the Gitlab instance cannot terraform Google Cloud resources.
-Fortunately, there are only two such resources: 1) the service account that is used to subscribe Azul to the DSS and 2) its credentials.
+Fortunately, there are only two such resources: 1) the Google service account that is used to access TDR and to subscribe to the DSS and 2) the credentials for that service account.
 Those two resources must be terraformed manually once before pushing a branch that would create a deployment for the very first time (or recreate it after it was destroyed):

 ```
 cd terraform